atsushiyamadagithub/uclinux-mac-plus/README.md

 <img width="962" height="673" alt="7" src="https://github.com/user-attachments/assets/5438d0a4-8196-4ec3-8a98-dbe7cd9896a6" />
 <img width="962" height="673" alt="6" src="https://github.com/user-attachments/assets/3c95b74f-93d4-40f8-973c-bf500af220df" />

+## To build the kernel or the root filesystem, you need Docker and the provided build environment.

 ## Notes

 This work was performed while investigating: